McNamara Line: Significance of the barrier strategy

-In his memoirs, Robert McNamara insisted that the barrier, or the system, as he chose to call it, was able to cut to a degree an infiltration rate of the NVA to South Vietnam.
-However, constructed segments turned out to be inefficient in stopping the NVA despite being costly to build and maintain.
-In March 1969, most of the strong points of the barrier manned by troops were abandoned.
+In his memoirs, McNamara insisted that the barrier, or the system, as he chose to call it, was able to cut to a degree PAVN infiltration into South Vietnam.
+However, constructed segments turned out to be inefficient in stopping the PAVN despite being costly to build and maintain.
 A system of sensors to provide surveillance of the truck routes coming from Laos was a success, but its counterpart for the foot trails was never deployed.
 Many special munitions ordered for the barrier turned out to be ineffective or simply failed.
 In 1969, Defense Secretary Melvin R. Laird testified in Congress that goals set for the anti-infiltration barrier were not met despite high cost.

 An official account of the Vietnam War, published in the Secretaries of Defense Historical Series, stated that the interdiction significance of the barrier remained contentious.
 At the same time, it reserved harsh words for McNamara's inability to listen to the opponents and called the so-called McNamara Line:

-The strategic intention of the Dye Marker plan, as well as the whole McNamara Line, was to curb the infiltration of South Vietnam by the NVA forces.
+The strategic intention of the Dye Marker plan, as well as the whole McNamara Line, was to curb the infiltration of South Vietnam by PAVN forces.
 This would have potentially in McNamara's opinion enabled the scaling back of the American bombing of North Vietnam and potentially created an opportunity for negotiations with Hanoi.

 The defensive barrier system was also criticized at the time of its inception for keeping American troops in static positions while facing mobile enemy forces.
 After the Tet Offensive, the criticism intensified, and Senator Stuart Symington (D-Missouri) called the barrier a "billion dollar Maginot line concept".